OpenGHz/Imitate-All/README.md

 ## Information Viewing

-After model training, key information is stored in the key_info.pkl file, which can be viewed using the following steps.
+After policy training, key information is stored in the key_info.pkl file, which can be viewed using the following steps.

 Navigate to the repo folder and activate the conda environment: